-In reviewing a determination request pursuant to this FRule to relocate all or a portion of an existing skilled nursing facility, intermediate care facility, or intermingled nursing facility, pursuant to O.C.G.A. § 31-6-47(a)(24) and Rule Ga.
+In reviewing a determination request pursuant to this Rule to relocate all or a portion of an existing skilled nursing facility, intermediate care facility, or intermingled nursing facility, pursuant to O.C.G.A. § 31-6-47(a)(24) and Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.03(2627), the Department may allow such facility to divide into two or more such facilities if the Department determines that the proposed division is financially feasible and would be consistent with quality patient care.
+111-2-2-.03(27), the Department may allow such facility to divide into two or more such facilities if the Department determines that the proposed division is financially feasible and would be consistent with quality patient care.
 Under no circumstances will the Department allow, via a favorable determination, a facility as listed above to relocate as one facility, or divide into more than one facility, with more than the total number of beds authorized in the facility's location prior to any relocation and/or division.

-(a) No person shall be entitled to request a

-determination that relates to an actual or proposed action or course of conduct which has been taken or which would be taken by a third party; and

-- (b) In addition to the requirements of Ga.
+- (a) No person shall be entitled to request a determination that relates to an actual or proposed action or course of conduct which has been taken or which would be taken by a third party; and - (b) In addition to the requirements of Ga.
 Comp.
-R. & Regs.r.
-111-2-2-.10 (1), a determination request shall include a concise and explicit iteration of the facts on which the Department is expected to rely in granting the determination. - (c) The Department shall establish timeframes, forms, and criteria to request a letter of determination that an activity is properly exempt or excluded under this chapter prior to its implementation. - 1.
-If no objection to a request for determination is filed within 30 days of the Department's receipt of such request for Determination, the Department shall have 60 days from the date of the Department's receipt of such request to review the request and issue a letter of determination. - 2.
-Where conditions exist which make it impractical to complete a review in 60 days, the Department may, on notification to the requester, extend the time limit another 30 days to 90 days. - (d) The Department shall publish notice of all requests for letters of determination regarding exempt activity and opposition to such request. - (3) (e) Requests for Letters of Non-Reviewability for Below Threshold Diagnostic or Therapeutic Equipment.
-In addition to the requirements of Ga.
+R. & Regs. r.
+111-2-2-.10(1), a determination request shall include a concise and explicit iteration of the facts on which the Department is expected to rely in granting the determination. - (c) The Department shall establish timeframes, forms, and criteria to request a letter of determination that an activity is properly exempt or excluded under this chapter prior to its implementation. - 1.
+If no objection to a request for determination is filed within 30 days of the Department's receipt of such request for Determination, the Department shall have 60 days from the date of the Department's receipt of such request to review the request and issue a letter of determination.

+- 2. Where conditions exist which make it impractical to complete a review in 60 days, the Department may, on notification to the requester, extend the time limit another 30 days to 90 days. - (d) The Department shall publish notice of all requests for letters of determination regarding exempt activity and opposition to such request. - (e) In addition to the requirements of Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.10 (1) and pursuant to the meaning of threshold as defined at Ga.
+111-2-2..10(1) and pursuant to the meaning of threshold as defined at Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.01 (5459), the Department applies the following rRules as they concern requests for determinations that the value of certain diagnostic, or therapeutic, or other imaging equipment does not exceed the Department's equipment threshold, pursuant to O.C.G.A. § 31-6-2(14)(F),(H), or (F) and (H) 31-6-47(a)(28) and therefore that such equipment is not subject to prior CON review and approval. - (a1.)
-The party who requests the letter of non-reviewability determination must submit a manufacturer's or vendor's price quotation or purchase order for the diagnostic, or therapeutic, or other imaging equipment.
-This requirement applies even if the equipment is to be leased.

-(b2.)
-The party who requests the letter of non-reviewability determination must submit a sworn affidavit affirmed by a person capable of making a binding commitment on behalf of the manufacturer or vendor of the diagnostic, or other imaging equipment for which a determination containing the following affirmations:

-4.(i) that the affiant is capable of making a binding commitment on behalf of the manufacturer or vendor; and

-2.(ii) that the price shown on the price quotation or purchase order is the total expense the requesting party is incurring for the equipment shown and the total dollar amount that the manufacturer or vendor is receiving for the exact unit shown on the quotation or purchase order; or
+111-2-2..01(59), the Department applies the following Rules as they concern requests for determinations that the value of certain diagnostic, therapeutic, or other imaging equipment does not exceed the Department's equipment threshold, pursuant to O.C.G.A. § 31-6-47(a)(28) and therefore that such equipment is not subject to prior CON review and approval. - 1.
+The party who requests the letter of determination must submit a manufacturer's or vendor's price quotation or purchase order for the diagnostic, therapeutic, or other imaging equipment.
+This requirement applies even if the equipment is to be leased. - 2.
+The party who requests the letter of determination must submit a sworn affidavit affirmed by a person capable of making a binding commitment on behalf of the manufacturer or vendor of the diagnostic, therapeutic, or other imaging equipment for which a determination containing the following affirmations: - (i) that the affiant is capable of making a binding commitment on behalf of the manufacturer or vendor; and - (ii) that the price shown on the price quotation or purchase order is the total expense the requesting party is incurring for the equipment shown and the total dollar amount that the manufacturer or vendor is receiving for the exact unit shown on the quotation or purchase order; or